Semiparametric inference for the recurrent event process by means of a single-index model

-We take $\theta_0=(1,1.6,1.25,0.7)'$ and we consider 4-dimensional covariates $Z_i\sim \otimes^4 \mathcal{U}[1,2]$ for $i=1,...,n$.
-The variables $D_i$ for $i=1,...,n$ are generated according to a Weibull distribution with parameters $(10,1.09)$.
+such that condition (\ref{modelsemipara}) is verified.
 The censoring distribution is selected to be Weibull with parameters $(4,\lambda)$.
-Taking $\lambda=1.38$ or $\lambda=1$ leads respectively to $30\%$ or $50\%$ of censoring and an average of $20$ or $18$ recurrents events per sample.
-In our results, we emphasize the impact of the two parameters involved in our semiparametric procedure, namely the bandwidth of the nonparametric kernel estimators and the measure $w.$
+Taking $\lambda=1.38$ or $\lambda=1$ leads respectively to $30\%$ or $70\%$ of censoring and an average of $11.5$ or $10$ recurrent events per sample.
+We decide to estimate $\mu_{\theta}$ with the kernel estimator defined in (\ref{kernel}) with the Epanechnikov kernel.
+In our simulation study, we emphasize the impact of the two parameters involved in our semiparametric procedure, namely the bandwidth of the nonparametric kernel estimators and the measure $w.$

 First, we consider the case of a fixed bandwidth and show how the adaptive choice of $\hat{w}$ can improve the estimation performance of the parameter $\theta_0$.
-The nonparametric estimators are kernel estimators computed using the Epanechnikov kernel and a bandwidth $h_0=0.2$.
-We consider a set of discrete measures supported on $\mathcal{I}=\{0.1,0.2,\ldots,1.2\}.$ Hence, for any function $f$, the integral with respect to $w$ reduces to a finite sum.
+The kernel estimator is computed using a bandwidth $h_0=1.1$.
+We consider a set of discrete measures $w(\cdot)$ supported on $\mathcal{I}=\{0.1,0.2,\ldots,1.2\}.$ The range of values of $\mathcal I$ is chosen accordingly to the range of values of the recurrent event times such that $\mathcal{I}$ is a representative subset of the whole trajectory of $N(\cdot)$.
+With this choice, for any function $f$, the integral with respect to $w$ reduces to a finite sum.
 Indeed, we have